 It Can Be About Family

 In this situation, this is usually the parents to their child, who has entered adulthood.
-The parents may feel like they'll lose the child, and make all the effort they can in order for them to stay under their wing.
+The parents may feel like they'll lose the child and make all the effort they can for them to stay under their wing.
 However, being a helicopter parent is just going to make the child resent you.
 If the child is grown up, perhaps you should just let them go.
 If they love you, they will still talk to you and visit you.

 It Can Be About A Job

 Being too persistent over a job can cause much-unneeded stress.
 It's always good to apply and follow up, but if it's been a while and still no response, it may not be worth it to be able to pursue it for much longer.
-Instead, stop pursing that position.
+Instead, stop pursuing that position.
 If they want you, they'll return your call when they're ready.
 If not, they don't need you, anyway.